perryrh0dan/marker/readme.md

 # Marker

-Software to find, classify and mark tree microhabitats for [Förderprogramm klimaangepasstes Waldmanagement](https://www.bmel.de/DE/themen/wald/klimaangepasstes-waldmanagement.html)
+Web application to find, classify and mark tree microhabitats for the [Förderprogramm klimaangepasstes Waldmanagement](https://www.bmel.de/DE/themen/wald/klimaangepasstes-waldmanagement.html) by using the geolocation api.

 ## Description